 STARTTS uses complementary therapies in conjunction with counselling talk therapies.
-Complementary therapies help refugee trauma clients:
+Complementary therapies help people with experiences of torture and refugee trauma:

 - Increase awareness of body sensations, behaviours, emotions and thoughts